 A tax of 2.9 mills to provide funding for the Emergency Services Protection Special Revenue Fund is hereby levied on all taxable property eligible to be lawfully taxed for such purposes, in Oconee County.
 The combined revenue from this levy and a portion of fund balance as authorized by County Council is hereby appropriated for expenditures in the amount of \$1,447,000, for the Emergency Services Protection Special Revenue Fund.
-The Auditor of Oconee County is hereby requested to levy and the Treasurer of Oconee County is herein directed to collect the millage on taxable property in Oconee County to provide for the aforestated operations appropriations and direct expenditures of the Emergency Services Protection Special Revenues Fund the fiscal year beginning July 1, 2020 and ending June 30, 2021.
-To the extent such levy results in revenues in excess of the amount appropriated above, all such revenues shall be carried forward from year to year as fund balance in this fund to be appropriated by Oconee County Council through future budget adoption or budget amendments.
+The Auditor of Oconee County is hereby requested to levy and the Treasurer of Oconee County is herein directed to collect the millage on taxable property in Oconee County to provide for the aforestated operations appropriations and direct expenditures of the Emergency Services Protection Special Revenue Fund for the fiscal year beginning July 1, 2020 and ending June 30, 2021.
+To the extent such levy results in revenues in excess of the amount appropriated above, all such revenues shall be retained and accounted for in the Emergency Services Protection Special Revenue Fund and shall be carried forward from year to year as fund balance in this fund to be appropriated by Oconee County Council through future budget adoption or budget amendments.

 A tax of 2.1 mills to provide funding for the Road Maintenance Special Revenue Fund is hereby levied on all taxable property, eligible to be lawfully taxed for such purposes, in Oconee County.
 The combined revenue from this levy and a portion of fund balance as authorized by County Council is hereby appropriated, for expenditures in the amount of \$2,520,000 for the Road Maintenance Special Revenue Fund.
 The Auditor of Oconee County is hereby requested to levy and the Treasurer of Oconee County is herein directed to collect the millage on taxable property within Oconee County to provide for the aforestated operations appropriations and direct expenditures of the Road Maintenance Special Revenue Fund for the fiscal year beginning July 1, 2020 and ending June 30, 2021.
-To the extent such levy results in revenues in excess of the amount appropriated above, all such revenues shall be retained and accounted for in the Road Maintenance Special Revenue Fund for be appropriated and accounted for in this fund to be appropriated by Oconee County Council through future budget adoption or budget amendments.
+To the extent such levy results in revenues in excess of the amount appropriated above, all such revenues shall be retained and accounted for in the Road Maintenance Special Revenue Fund and shall be carried forward from year to year as fund balance in this fund to be appropriated by Oconee County Council through future budget adoption or budget amendments.